mahaswishankar/mahaswishankar/README.md

 I'm a 3rd year CS student who genuinely loves data not just as a career path, but as a way to understand the world.
-Whether it's tracking geopolitical shifts, analyzing financial markets, or finding patterns in places most people overlook data is how I make sense of things.
+Whether it's tracking geospatial shifts, analyzing financial markets, or finding patterns in places most people overlook data is how I make sense of things.

 That curiosity is what pulled me toward Data Science.
-I'm currently building finance-focused ML projects targeting the banking and fintech industry because
+I'm currently building finance and geospatial focused ML projects targeting the fintech and GIS industry because
-I think the intersection of data + finance is where the most interesting problems live.
+I think the intersection of data + finance/geography is where the most interesting problems live.

 When I'm not coding, I'm reading about geopolitics,